Flood and Landslide Warnings Issued

 Governor Newsom Declares State of Emergency in Six Counties

-The state government pre-deployed 55 fire trucks and 10 swift water rescue teams, along with other personnel and equipment, and invoked emergency powers to strengthen its response system.
+The state government pre-deployed 55 fire trucks and 10 swift-water rescue teams, among other personnel and equipment, and invoked emergency powers to strengthen its response system.
 Governor Newsom stated, "We will mobilize all emergency response resources to ensure the safety of residents."

 The NWS Los Angeles office warned, "On Christmas Eve and Christmas Day, there is a possibility of life-threatening floods and landslides," advising people to avoid driving in flooded areas and to refrain from going outside unless absolutely necessary.

 Local authorities are already responding to river flooding and traffic accidents caused by the heavy rain.
-The Los Angeles Fire Department rescued three residents who were stranded due to river flooding, and the Los Angeles Police Department handled 52 traffic accidents.
-The Los Angeles Department of Water and Power is working to restore power to 18,000 households and replace 28 fallen utility poles.
+The Los Angeles Fire Department rescued three residents stranded by river flooding, while the Los Angeles Police Department handled 52 traffic accidents.
+The Los Angeles Department of Water and Power is working to restore power to 18,000 households and replace 28 downed utility poles.
 Cleanup operations are also underway for 43 fallen trees reported throughout the city.
-So far, there have been no reports of casualties.
+So far, no casualties have been reported.

-Authorities, concerned about the high risk of landslides and mudflows in Pacific Palisades, Sunset, and Hearst-areas that suffered major wildfire damage last year-have instructed residents to remain in emergency evacuation readiness until 11 p.m. on December 25.
-Evacuation alerts have also been issued for some mountainous areas, including Wrightwood, a resort in the San Gabriel Mountains located 130 kilometers northeast of Los Angeles.
+Authorities have expressed concern about the high risk of landslides and mudflows in Pacific Palisades, Sunset, and Hearst-areas that suffered major wildfire damage last year-and have instructed residents to remain prepared for emergency evacuation until 11 p.m. on December 25.
+Evacuation alerts have also been issued for some mountainous areas, including Wrightwood, a resort area in the San Gabriel Mountains located 130 kilometers northeast of Los Angeles.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.